RAF Quick Response Grants

-Quick Response Grants are intended to assist regional artists, arts organisations and communities to take up professional or skills development or small project opportunities.
+Quick Response Grants are intended to assist regional artists, arts organisations and communities to take up professional or skills development opportunities, or respond to small project opportunities that arise at short notice.

 Applicants must reside in postcodes classified as regional using the Modified Monash Model Map.
 The applicant’s physical address must be MMM Classification 2 or above.
 To check how your address is classified visit the Doctor Connect Locator Map.